BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

 * This module, 'Connector Woocommerce,' acts as a connector or integration tool for facilitating interaction between the Woocommerce platform and Odoo.

 * Import of Partner Data:
-  - Enable the import functionality in connector_woocommerce to transfer partners from Woocommerce to Odoo.
+  - Enable the import functionality in bad_connector_woocommerce to transfer partners from Woocommerce to Odoo.
   - Handle mapping of partner data at time of Import Partners.
   - Added filter base of binding.

 * Import of Product Data:
-  - Enable the import functionality in connector_woocommerce to transfer products from WooCommerce to Odoo.
+  - Enable the import functionality in bad_connector_woocommerce to transfer products from WooCommerce to Odoo.
   - Handle mapping of product data during the import process.
   - Introduces "import_products_from_date" field at the backend level, allowing import from a specified date for getting updated products.
   - Implements import of Attributes and Categories during the product import.
   - Added woo_product_categ_ids and woo_attribute_ids in product binding level.

 * Import of Product Attribute:
-  - Enable the import functionality in connector_woocommerce to transfer product Attributes from WooCommerce to Odoo.
+  - Enable the import functionality in bad_connector_woocommerce to transfer product Attributes from WooCommerce to Odoo.
   * Import of Product Attribute Value:
-  - Enable the import functionality in connector_woocommerce to transfer product Attribute Values from WooCommerce to Odoo.
+  - Enable the import functionality in bad_connector_woocommerce to transfer product Attribute Values from WooCommerce to Odoo.
   - Handle mapping of product attribute data during the import process.

 * Import of Product Categories:
-  - Enable the import functionality in connector_woocommerce to transfer product Categories from WooCommerce to Odoo.
+  - Enable the import functionality in bad_connector_woocommerce to transfer product Categories from WooCommerce to Odoo.
   - Handle mapping of product categories data during the import process.

 * Import of Order Data:
-  - Enable the import functionality in connector_woocommerce to transfer Orders from Woocommerce to Odoo.
+  - Enable the import functionality in bad_connector_woocommerce to transfer Orders from Woocommerce to Odoo.
   - Handle mapping of sale order data at time of Import Orders.
   - Enable the form of Sale Order Line and added 'WooCommarce Connector' in sale order line level and added related line calculated field at binding level of sale oder line.
   - Added related sale order amount field at binding level of sale order.